 Every district in Massachusetts and their school committee are responsible for the establishment and support of a Special Education Parent Advisory Council, or SEPAC, in their city or town.

+The school committee shall establish a parent advisory council on special education (SEPAC).
+Membership shall be offered to all parents of children with disabilities and other interested parties.

 The “duties of the SEPAC, shall include but not be limited to:

 advising the school committee on matters that pertain to the education and safety of students with disabilities:

 meeting regularly with school officials to participate in the planning, development, and evaluation of the school committee’s special education programs.”

+The SEPAC shall independently establish by-laws regarding officers and operational procedures and in the course of its duties, shall receive assistance from the school committee without charge, upon reasonable notice, and subject to the availability of staff and resources.

-If a district does not have an established SEPAC, the School Committee, in conjunction with the district, shall solicit volunteers to form an interim SEPAC board.
-The interim board shall then work independently to create bylaws following the guidance put forth by DESE and hold formal elections by the end of the current school year.
+If a district does not have an established SEPAC, the School Committee, in conjunction with the district, shall solicit volunteers to form a which shall then work independently to create bylaws following the guidance put forth by DESE as modified with respect to Paragraph B. (application of the Open Meeting Law) by the MA Attorney General: Mass.
+Op.
+Att'y Gen. OML 2021-150

+https://fcsn.org/wp-content/uploads/2022/05/OML-2021-150-Special-Education-Parent-Advisory-Council.pdf

+.

-In the absence of a SEPAC, the Student Services Department will hold the required annual Basic Rights workshop until one is established.
+In the absence of an established SEPAC, the Student Services Department will hold the required annual Basic Rights workshop until one is established.

 English Learner Parent Advisory Councils and Multilanguage Learner Parent Advisory Councils